NICE process and methods

 2 The scope

-The scope sets out what a NICE guideline will and will not cover.
+The scope sets out what a NICE guideline or topic suite will and will not cover.
 Preparing the scope is the first step in developing a guideline.
-The scope is used to create a framework for the development work (see the chapters on developing review questions and planning the evidence review, identifying the evidence: literature searching and evidence submission, reviewing research evidence, and incorporating economic evaluation).
+The scope is used to create a framework for the development work (see the chapters on developing review questions and planning the evidence review, identifying the evidence: literature searching and evidence submission, reviewing evidence, and incorporating economic evaluation).

-The scope sets boundaries that ensure the work stays within the referral and the resulting guideline can support any relevant quality standard (see the section on choice of guideline topics in the introduction chapter).
-The scope:
+The scope of a guideline sets boundaries that ensure the work stays within the referral and the resulting guideline can support any relevant quality standard (see the section on choice of guideline topics in the introduction chapter).
+The scope for each guideline:

 defines the population(s) and setting(s) that will and will not be covered

 describes what the guideline will and will not consider

 identifies the activities, services or aspects of care that will be considered and lists the draft questions

 identifies potential equality and health inequality issues among groups sharing protected characteristics and how these will be considered.